 Why Take our Course?

-Our in-depth private investigator program exceeds the syllabus requirements of the Ministry of Community Safety and Correctional Services (MCSCS).
+Our in-depth private investigator program exceeds the syllabus requirements of the Ministry of the Solicitor General.
 The 50-hour course is delivered completely online, and has been designed to help prepare students to take the Ministry’s provincial exam.
 Consisting of eight modules, the course will teach key lessons that all students should be familiar with in order to carry out their duties as a private investigator in accordance with the Private Security and Investigative Services Act, 2005 (PSISA).
 Upon completion of our Private Investigator course, students will have a solid foundation to begin a career in investigations.

 What types of jobs can you get with a private investigator licence?